Currymeister1/scripts/README.md

 **Note**: If a file is already using a same name as the output file, then you have to use a different name.

 ## PNG To PDF
-**Imagine this**: You are doing an online exam and it's about to scan your solutions.
-You use windows in-built scanner programm and instead of getting PDF, you
+**Imagine this**: You are doing an online exam and it's about time to scan your solutions.
+You use windows in-built scanner programm and instead of getting the PDF, you
-get a lot of images.
+got a lot of images.
 The time is ticking and you have to convert these images into a single PDF.
 How can you do this quickly?

 **Easy**: By using this awesome script. `python3 PNG_To_PDF -s image_1.jpg image_2.jpg .. image_n.jpg -o solutions.pdf`.
 The -s flag sorts the images and -o flag is for naming the output file.
 By default the name of the outfile will be result.pdf